mattjbray/elm-prismicio/README.md

 If you have nested components that use Prismic, you'll need to thread the Prismic `Model` through your `init` and `update` functions.
 See the use of the `GlobalMsg` type in the `examples/` directory for one way of doing this.

-## Custom document types

-You should define your own Elm record type for each of your Prismic document types.
-You'll also need to define a Decoder for each of your Elm record types, and pass it to `Prismic.submit` so that the document can be marshalled into your Elm record type.